V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 - Use 3.5 engine
 - Download the FLUX model and necessary LoRAs (CharacterDesign-FluxV2).
 - Configure Easy Diffusion with the FLUX model and LoRAs.
+- On setttings reload remember to force the random seed option.

 [concept_prompt.json](attachments/FLUX_Girl_Fantasy_01.json)